Verification of colorable hypergraph states with stabilizer test: Introduction

-The need for a verification protocol satisfies two properties, completeness (if the prover is honest, equivalently, the probability that the state in the quantum register is the ground state of the Hamiltonian and the verifier accepts the prover is greater than $1-e^{-N}$) and soundness (if the probability distribution of the target state is close to 1 when the verifier accepts the prover).
+The need for a verification protocol satisfies two properties, completeness (if the prover is honest, equivalently, the probability that the state in the quantum register is the ground state of the Hamiltonian and the verifier accepts the prover is greater than $1-\mathrm{exp}(-n)$) and soundness (if the probability distribution of the target state is close to 1 when the verifier accepts the prover).
 These two properties are mathematically equivalent to error-tolerant detectability.
-For wrong output, we can detect it with a high probability.
+For wrong output, we can detect it with high probability.
 But this is without satisfying the fault tolerance, and must also be coupled with acceptability, which means we need accepting the computational results of the test with high probability in a realistic noisy environment.

-Here we propose a verifiable colorable hypergraph state protocol satisfying completeness and reliability (no underlying noise patterns are assumed).
+Here we propose a verifiable colorable hypergraph state protocol satisfying completeness and soundness (no underlying quantum graph noise are assumed).
 We define the set of correctable errors on a given resource state, any small amount of noise on the hypergraph causes rejection, the set of correctable errors defines a bound, and we accept the test results within the specified range.
-We use a divisional stabilization test to verify the given hypergraph state.
-If the scheme is extended to the noisy case, we can determine whether a given hypergraph state is a fault-tolerant resource state, within the correctable set.
-In case the test passes, it is necessary to ensure that the accuracy is sufficiently high (the output of the hypergraph copy of the device gets 99\% fidelity with 90\% probability).
-Our verification scheme is valid and the resource consumption is a polynomial of constant order $O(N^{\gamma(H)})$.
+We use stabilizer test scheme to verify a given hypergraph state $|G\rangle$ by decomposing hypergraph states into graph states.
+If the scheme is extended to the noisy case, we can determine whether a given hypergraph state is a fault-tolerant resource state within the correctable set.
+In this case, the test passes, it is necessary to ensure that the accuracy is sufficiently high (the output of the hypergraph copy of the device gets 99\% fidelity with 90\% probability).
+Our verification scheme is validity and the resource consumption is a polynomial of constant order $O(n^{\gamma(G)})$.
+Finally, our fault-tolerant verifiable scheme can also be applied to blind quantum computing.

-The paper is organized as follows.
-In Sec.\ref{Sec_hyer}, we introduced what is a hypergraph state.
-In Sec.\ref{Sec_Cover}, we give the error set of colorable hypergragh states.
-In Sec.\ref{Sec_Case}, we consider a generic scenario on a three-colorable hypergraph state, and give a test scheme with stabilizer tests.
-In Sec.\ref{Sec_verification}, We propose a verification protocol for hypergraph states based on the stabilizer test.
-Finally we give the conclusion of this paper.
+This paper is organized as follows.
+In Sec.~\ref{Sec_hyer}, we introduced what is a hypergraph state.
+In Sec.~\ref{Sec_Cover}, we give the error set of colorable hypergraph states.
+In Sec.~\ref{Sec_Case}, we consider a generic scenario on a three-colorable hypergraph state and give a test scheme with stabilizer tests.
+In Sec.~\ref{Sec_verification}, we propose a verification protocol for hypergraph states based on the stabilizer test.
+Finally, we give the discussion in the paper.